Extreme Makeover: Controversy

-Extreme Makeover received criticism on the grounds it was reinforcing unachievable body image goals, valuing beauty over other attributes like behaviour, and implying that idealized beauty can only achieved by cosmetic surgeons.
+Extreme Makeover received criticism on the grounds it was reinforcing unachievable body image goals, valuing beauty over other attributes like behaviour, and implying that idealized beauty can only be achieved by cosmetic surgeons.
 The show was considered to potentially contribute to eating disorders and exercise addiction among people who could not afford surgery to improve their appearance, and to be part of a growing culture of normalizing cosmetic surgery and encouraging unrealistic surgery expectations.
 In Canada, some cosmetic surgeons caused controversy and drew accusations of unethical marketing after using contests to attract clients, in a move that was considered to be fuelled partly by the popularity of Extreme Makeover.

-Deleese McGee lawsuit
+Deleese Williams lawsuit

-Extreme Makeover faced controversy after contestant Deleese McGee's makeover was canceled.
-McGee applied as a contestant on the show and both she and her family were interviewed for an episode in January 2004.
-When asked questions about Deleese, her family initially responded only with positive comments, though producers repeatedly encouraged them to say negative things about her appearance; the intention was to compare the negative comments to their reaction after Deleese's surgery was complete.
-Deleese was in the next room listening; her shock at hearing the comments was filmed as part of the intended episode.
-The night before the surgery, however, Deleese was informed the procedures had been canceled on the grounds that her estimated recovery time did not fit with the filming schedule.
-After the surgery was canceled Deleese's sister Kellie suffered from guilt for making the negative comments; she died from an intentional drug overdose in May 2004.
-Deleese sued for emotional damages; the case was settled out of court.
+Extreme Makeover faced controversy after contestant Deleese Williams' makeover was canceled.
+Williams applied as a contestant on the show and both she and her family were interviewed for an episode in January 2004.
+When asked questions about Williams, her family initially responded only with positive comments, though producers repeatedly encouraged them to say negative things about her appearance; the intention was to compare the negative comments to their reaction after Williams' surgery was complete.
+Williams was in the next room listening; her shock at hearing the comments was filmed as part of the intended episode.
+The night before the surgery, however, Williams was informed the procedures had been canceled on the grounds that her estimated recovery time did not fit with the filming schedule.
+After the surgery was canceled, Williams' sister Kellie McGee suffered from guilt for making the negative comments; she died from an intentional drug overdose in May 2004.
+Williams sued for emotional damages; the case was settled out of court.